 What is the best size for an email signature?

-As a rule of thumb, the size of your mobile signature should never exceed 50 kB.
-If it does, there’s a good chance the masterfully-crafted sales pitch you sent out in a new email might end up in your recipient’s spam folder.
+Excessively large or convoluted signatures are less likely to be read, and that raises the chances that the masterfully-crafted sales pitch you sent out in a new email might end up in your recipient’s spam folder.

 How to fix email signatures that aren’t adaptive/responsive to screen sizes